jmrooney50/AstroPiPy/README.md

   * Code imports example Python to show battery percentage: https://www.waveshare.com/w/upload/4/40/UPS_HAT_C.7z
 * Raspberry PI High Quality Camera *https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/

+## Running the code

+In all the examples below the code is assumed to be in /home/pi/AstroPiPy/, replace this with the location of your code.

+The code must me run using sudo to allow the copying of data to the framebuffer, for testing whilst the desktop is running then start with:

+sudo python3 /home/pi/AstroPiPy/AstroStream.py

+This will start the camera with a capture resolution of 640x480

+For use with the telescop use:

+sudo python3 /home/pi/AstroPiPy/AstroStream.py HighRes

+This starts the camera with a capture resolution of 1660x1232, this is chosen so as to not overload the memory when video capture is underway.

+The code can be run on startup of the Raspberry Pi by inserting a line into rc.local.

+1. Open terminal
+1. Run:
+   1. sudo nano /etc/rc.local
+1. Add the following towards the end, but before exit 0:
+   1. sudo python3 /home/pi/AstroPiPy/AstroStream.py HighRes &

 ## Optical Equipment used